AhMaD36789/Movies-Library/README.md

 list=> displays a list of movies within a specific genre.

 discover=> displays a random assortment of movies alongside some of our recommendations.

+addmovie=>add movies to favorite list

+getmovie=>get movies added to favorite list

+update=>update value of an existing movie

+delete=>delete a movie from DB

+getmoviebyid=>get a movie by its id in database